Multi-Story Building Safety

-- Test smoke alarms weekly and replace batteries twice a year (the beginning & end of Daylight Savings time)
+- Test smoke alarms weekly and replace batteries twice a year (the beginning and end of Daylight Savings time)

 - BBQ grills with attached LP cylinders and charcoal grills are not permitted